How Our Supply Traffic Filter Uses Machine Learning

 Testing the Model

-We now have a trained model that best generalizes the training and validation datasets – so it’s time for a test.
+We now have a trained model that best generalises the training and validation datasets – so it’s time for a test.
 For Supply Traffic Filter, as we wanted to filter out as many no-bid auctions as possible without losing predictive power, we used 2 KPIs to measure model performance:

 - Recall Rate: How correctly is the model predicting valuable transactions.
 It is ok to let through irrelevant auctions, but not to filter auctions that actually would have received a bid.